Sasquire/sasquire.github.io/commissions/sitting/index.md

 commission_type: "_fursona"
 ---

 Art by the creative [Oreobird](https://www.furaffinity.net/user/oreobird/).
-Another piece gifted to me by a patron of Oerobird.
+Another piece gifted to me by a patron of Oreobird.
 I'm not a patron myself but maybe I should be soon.

 <script src="/static/image_encryption/encryption_utils.js"></script>
 <div class="tab-wrapper">